morganyeh06/knights-tour-solver/README.md

 # Knight's Tour Solver
-A web application for visualizing solutions to the knight's tour problem on nxn boards, using Warnsdorff's Rule to find solutions.
+A web application for visualizing solutions to the knight's tour problem on NxN boards, using Warnsdorff's Rule to find solutions.

 **Link:** https://knights-tour-solver.onrender.com/